MSClark/my-sick-fits/notes/javaNotes.md

 System.out.print() will not compile because java is stupid

-interface variables are implicitely static and final so theyre constants you can access interface fields either by `interface.field` or just by field in an implementing class
+interface variables are implicitely public static and final so theyre constants you can access interface fields either by `interface.field` or just by field in an implementing class
 ```java
 class Whiz implements A{